Loans for students – What is required?

 At New Horizons we work with a panel of lenders and brokers that offer loans from £50 right up to £5000.
 The amount that you may be approved for will differ for each person as the lender will assess your ability to repay the loan, your credit history and other criteria.
 If you want to keep the repayments lower, you can spread the repayments over a period up to 36 months, though paying over a longer period will mean you pay more interest in total.

 What types of credit are available to students?

 As a student, there are certain types of credit available.
 Bank will offer student bank accounts that have overdraft facilities; some companies will offer credit cards with low credit limits and some lenders will offer short term student loans.
 These are in addition to the government student loan scheme.

 Finding a loan as a student can be tough.
 At New Horizons we work with a panel of lenders who can help you find the loan you need quickly.New Horizons

 Will a short-term student loan affect my credit rating?

-The answer to this is both yes and no. Taking out a loan and repaying it back in time will not affect your credit rating and will in fact improve it as it highlights your ability to repay a loan.
-However, if you miss a repayment or fail to repay the loan, then of course your credit rating will be negatively affected.
-Whilst this sounds fairly simple, there is another way to damage your credit rating, and one that many people are not even aware of.
-If you apply for a loan and are declined, your credit score could as a result be downgraded, which in turn makes if even more difficult to be approved in the future.
+The answer to this is both yes and no. Taking out a loan and repaying it in time will not affect your credit rating and will improve it as it highlights your ability to repay a loan.
+However, if you miss a repayment or fail to repay the loan, then, of course, your credit rating will be negatively affected.
+While this sounds fairly simple, there is another way to damage your credit rating and one that many people are not even aware of.
+If you apply for a loan and are declined, your credit score could, as a result, be downgraded, which in turn makes it even more difficult to be approved in the future.

-To break this negative and often damaging cycle, and provide everyone with equal access to loans, we enable you to perform a ‘Soft Credit Match’.
+To break this vicious and often damaging cycle, and provide everyone with equal access to loans, we enable you to perform a ‘Soft Credit Match’.